Edum4d/TransparencyPortal-Enhancing-Access-to-Public-Contract-Data-in-Portugal/README.md

 ```
 ### 2. Place Your GCP Credentials File

 Before proceeding, ensure you place your Google Cloud Platform (GCP) service account credentials file within a directory of the project.
-For example, create a directory named `keys` within the `terraform` directory and place your credentials file there.
+For example, create a directory named `secrets` within the `terraform` directory and place your credentials file there.

 ```
 cd terraform